 There’s no such thing as writer’s block.
 That was invented by people in California who couldn’t [blog].

 To produce a mighty [blog], you must choose a mighty [Wordpress] theme.

 We [blog] to remember our nows later.

 Writing [blog posts] is super intimate.
 It’s a bit like getting naked.

 [Blogging] is an exploration.
 You start from nothing and learn as you go.

 The role of a [blogger] is not to say what we all can say, but what we are unable to say.

 [Blogging] is my love.
 If you love something, you find a lot of time.
 I [blog] for two hours a day, usually starting at midnight.

 You have to write the [blog post] that wants to be written.
 And if the [blog post] will be too difficult for grown-ups, then you write it for children.

-The page "On Blogging" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/on-blogging/) on August 10, 2015.
+The page "On Blogging" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/on-blogging/) on August 10, 2015.